erebe/wstunnel/README.md

           Disable sending SNI during TLS handshake
           Warning: Most reverse proxies rely on it

+      --tls-ech-enable
+          Enable ECH (encrypted sni) during TLS handshake to wstunnel server.
+          Warning: Ech DNS config is not refreshed over time.
+It is retrieved only once at startup of the program

       --tls-verify-certificate
           Enable TLS certificate verification.
           Disabled by default.
 The client will happily connect to any server with self-signed certificate.